HHHMGK/emoca/README.md

 2) Some people experience import issues with opencv-python from either pip or conda.
 If the OpenCV version installed by the automated script does not work for you (i.e. it does not import without errors), try updating with `pip install -U opencv-python` or installing it through other means.
 The install script installs `opencv-python~=4.5.1.48` installed via `pip`.

+# EmocaNote file
+  The emoca_note file contains the note for installing and running Emoca.
+Mostly on fixing install errors.

 ## Usage